-The Company has a defined contribution pension plan covering all employees with six months of employment and minimum age of 21.
-Employees may contribute up to the maximum amount allowed by law annually with the Bank matching 2% of the employee's contribution on the first 4% of the employee's compensation.
-Employer contributions charged to expense for March 31, 2013 and 2012 were \$42,000 and \$37,000, respectively.
-The Company accrued for a profit sharing contribution that was paid at the end of fiscal year 2013 based on the employee's compensation for the calendar year ended December 31, 2012.
-As of March 31, 2013 and 2012, the employer contribution charged to expense was \$192,000 and \$132,000, respectively.
+The Company has a defined contribution pension plan.
+Eligible employees must have worked at least 500 hours in a six month consecutive period from employment start date and be a minimum age of 21 to enroll in the plan.
+Employees may contribute up to the maximum amount allowed by law annually with the Bank matching 50% of the employee's contribution on the first 4% of the employee's compensation.
+Employer contributions charged to expense for March 31, 2014 and 2013 were \$48,000 and \$42,000, respectively.
+The Company accrued for a profit sharing contribution that was paid in April 2014 based on the employee's compensation for the calendar year ended December 31, 2013.
+As of March 31, 2014 and 2013, the employer contribution charged to expense was \$218,000 and \$192,000, respectively.

 Also, the Company has a deferred compensation agreement with active Directors.
 The agreement provides annual contributions of \$2,000 per year per director to be paid on January 1st of each year.
 The contributions are used to purchase shares of the Company's stock which are held in trust for the Directors until retirement.
-The total number of shares in the plan as of March 31, 2013 and 2012 is 17,544 and 16,671 respectively.
-The difference between current year and prior year shares outstanding relate to awards of 873 shares.
+The total number of shares in the plan as of March 31, 2014 and 2013 is 18,494 and 17,544 respectively.
+The difference between current year and prior year shares outstanding relate to awards of 950 shares.
 The cost of the shares held by the Trust is deducted from additional paid in capital on the consolidated balance sheets.
-The charge to expense for the annual contribution was \$12,000 each for 2013 and 2012, respectively.
-Contribution expense was adjusted to reflect the fair value of the shares to the current market price for the years ended March 31, 2013 and 2012.
-Contribution expense was increased by \$20,000 for the year ended March 31, 2013 and decreased by \$25,000 for the year ended March 31, 2012.
+The charge to expense for the annual contribution was \$14,000 for 2014 and \$13,000 for 2013.
+Contribution expense was adjusted to reflect the fair value of the shares to the current market price for the years ended March 31, 2014 and 2013.
+Contribution expense was increased by \$13,000 for the year ended March 31, 2014 and by \$20,000 for the year ended March 31, 2013.